-The LACP team works to help childhood, adolescent and young adult cancer survivors by providing long-term medical and emotional support, education and resources to help them adjust to new changes in their lives now and in the future.
-The program is designed as a long-term follow-up program for patients who are two or three years past completion of cancer therapy.
-The program is lead by an advanced practice nurse, Stefanie Rapisand, RN, MSN, FNP-BC, CPN, under the medical direction of Dr. Donald Beam.
-Services are also supported by a licensed clinical social worker, nurse coordinator and augmented by a team of two research assistants.
+The LACP team works to help childhood, adolescent and young adult survivors by providing long-term medical and emotional support, education and resources to help them adjust to new changes in their lives now and in the future.
+The program is designed as a long-term follow-up program for patients who are at minimum two years past completion of therapy.
+The program is led by Dr. Donald Beam and services are supported by two nurse practitioners, a nurse coordinator and social worker.

-The Life After Cancer Program (LACP) is a comprehensive cancer survivor program dedicated to address the many late effects which children, adolescents and young adults experience as a result of cancer treatment.
+The Life After Cancer Survivorship Program is a comprehensive survivorship program dedicated to address late effects which children, adolescents and young adults may experience as a result of hematologic or oncologic treatment.

 The survivorship program was the first non-academic program funded by the Livestrong Foundation.
 Services provided through the Life After Cancer Program include:

-The focus of the LACP is to ensure that cancer survivors undergo appropriate monitoring and follow-up, relevant to their original diagnosis and therapy.
-The ultimate goal is that they become independent young adults able to advocate for their own healthcare.
-Each patient receives a comprehensive treatment and follow-up summary with nationally approved guidelines of care.
-Continuity of care and access to community resources and counseling services are facilitated by our nurse coordinator and social worker and include guidance in:
+The focus of LACP is to ensure that survivors of oncologic and hematologic therapies undergo appropriate monitoring and follow-up, relevant to their original diagnosis and therapy.
+The ultimate goal is that they become independent adults able to advocate for their own health care.
+Each patient receives a comprehensive treatment and follow-up summary with nationally approved current guidelines of care.

 The Cook Children's Life After Cancer Program contributes actively to clinical research through its participation in the Childhood Cancer Survivor Study (CCSS).
 The CCSS came into existence in the early 1990's, and has generated more important research than any other organization in describing the late effects and quality of life for survivors of childhood cancer.

-We anticipate in the coming years a very active role for clinicians and other health investigators to conduct studies and provide leadership and educational opportunities on behalf of the CCSS at Cook Children's.
+We currently participate in several late effects and investigation developed research studies and play an active role for clinicians and other health investigators to conduct studies and provide leadership and educational opportunities on behalf of the CCSS at Cook Children's